-Every recording room adds some kind of reverb.
+Every recording room adds some kind of reverb- even if you’ve put in a lot of effort towards reducing echo and reverb potential.
 So singers and rappers tend to record in vocal booths or using vocal curtains, and perform into mics that are close by.
 This allows the vocals to be recorded with absolutely the minimum amount of reverb.
 Then, reverb is added digitally (or sometimes acoustically) as part of the production process.
 This approach gives producers the power and flexibility to make the music fit together in a precise way.

 Creating a professional-sounding setup to record vocals at home is easier than you might think.
 You can easily create a DIY vocal booth to record great dry vocals.
 But whether you are a rapper, producer, or just want to learn more, read on for some of your reverb options.

 Let’s look at 5 of the best tips for using reverb on your rap vocals.

 1. Get Your Reverb Software In Order

 Using reverb on rap vocals is really less about what plug-in you use, and more about how you use it.
 I highly recommend starting off by experimenting with your DAW’s default plug-in.
 If you want another great free option, download Voxengo’s OldSkoolVerb.
 Despite being free, this is one of my personal favorite reverbs for vocals, especially rap vocals.
 This video does a great job showing you how the plug works with a focus on rap and R&B vocals:

 Add the reverb plugin, and play with the wet/dry setting.
 This setting may have different labels but in OldSkoolVerb there are separate knobs for “Reverb Gain” and “Dry Gain.”